-Sector salary table as of 1 January 2024
+Sector salary table

 This table applies to employees who are full professionals.
 This classification has been determined on the basis of the job matrix (Appendix 2) and the corresponding job profiles (Appendix 3).

 This table does not apply to students (BOL/BBL) or employees who are in their training period (article 5.3).